leozoroaster/leozoroaster.github.io/_pages/about.md

   - /about.html
 ---

+I am a research scientist at Meta.

 I received my Ph.D. in CS at Princeton University, advised by Professor [Elad Hazan](https://www.ehazan.com/).
 Previously, I received a B.S. degree in Math at Peking University, advised by Professor [Liwei Wang](http://www.liweiwang-pku.com/).

 I'm interested in learning theory, particularly its epistemological implications: see machine learning as a form of epistemology for machines from their empirical world (data), then learning theory offers formal tools for epistemological questions conversely.
 For example, under what circumstances can we rigorously justify induction?

-I will join Meta as a research scientist.

 Publications
 ======